 Ordering Glasses From Zenni

 Ordering your glasses from Zenni is a fairly simple and straightforward process.
 The first thing you need to do is pick out and decide which frame you are going to want.
 Frames at Zenni start as low as $6.95 and they have quite a large selection for you to pick from.
-All of the frames are designed and manufactured in-house and comes in a wide variety of materials, colors, and styles.
+All of the frames are designed and manufactured in-house and come in a wide variety of materials, colors, and styles.

 Zenni’s website makes this process a bit more simple by including a filter that you could use to select things such as color, shape, material, and size to narrow down the selection to features that you want, leaving out features you don’t want out of the search results.